 Most dogs and cats will show some combination of these symptoms if they are choking:

-If your dog or cat is displaying any of these symptoms, follow the steps below and come to our Lisle office as soon as possible for emergency veterinary treatment
+If your dog or cat is displaying any of these symptoms, follow the steps below and seek emergency veterinary treatment.

 What to Do if Your Cat or Dog is Choking